mattl/dz/the-game.md

     <div id="collapseOne" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingOne">
       <div class="panel-body">

-The box contains everything that you need to play this awesome game: two forces of magnificent Mantic miniatures to represent the Enforcers and the Plague, a durable urdan gaming mat and modular scenery to create your battlefield, a full colour rulebook and all the dice, cards and counters that you need to play!
+The best way to begin playing Deadzone is to get yourself a copy of the two-player starter set.
+The box contains everything that you need to play this awesome game:

 <!-- Content Row -->
 	<div class="row">
 <div class="col-md-4">
-<h3>Blaine- Sponsor</h3>
+<h3>Enforcers</h3>
 <a href="/sponsors/blaine/"><img src="../img/blaine.png" class="pull-left img-responsive " /></a>
 <p>The deadly alien criminal mastermind who favours an eclectic and diverse team, often recruiting a wide mix of different species and player types depending upon this carefully worked out strategy.</p>
 <a class="btn btn-danger" href="/sponsors/blaine/">More Info</a>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">
-<h3>The Warden- Sponsor</h3>
+<h3>Plague</h3>
 <a href="/sponsors/warden/"><img src="../img/prison-warden-isolated.png" class="pull-left img-responsive " /></a>
 <p>With a whole prison planet of degenerate scum at his mercy, The Warden Rasulov can take his pick of the best (or worse) the Universe has to offer and field them on the pitch. </p>
 <a class="btn btn-danger" href="/sponsors/warden/">More Info</a>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">
-<h3>Free Agents</h3>
+<h3>Battlezones</h3>
 <a href="/the-game/freeagents//"><img src="../img/yndig-reaver.png" class="pull-left img-responsive " /></a>
 <p>The box contains 9 brilliant models of crazy aliens, vicious mercenaries and assorted scum that a Sponsor can hire to help win the game, each with their own individual skills and strengths.</p>
 <a class="btn btn-danger" href="/the-game/freeagents/">More Info</a>